Prince George County Public Schools Assessments

 The Virginia Alternative Assessment Program (VAAP) is designed to assess achievement of students with significant cognitive disabilities.
 In the past, the VAAP assessments have centered around a year-long collection of evidence that shows student achievement.
-This year, though, students participating the VAAP assessments will be administered an online assessment in math, reading, and science.
+Students participating in the VAAP assessments will now be administered an online assessment in math, reading, and science.
 Students in grades 3-8 who are participating in the VAAP are administered a VAAP assessment that is equivalent to the SOL assessment being administered to students of the same grade level.
 However, students in grades 9-12 who are participating in the VAAP are only assessed once each in the content areas of math, reading, and science.
 You can find more information about the new VAAP assessments by watching the 2022 VAAP Parent Video or reading the New VAAP Parent FAQ document.

 Phonological Awareness Literacy Screening (PALS)

 The Phonological Awareness Literacy Screening (PALS) assessment is the state-provided screening tool for Virginia's Early Intervention Reading Initiative (EIRI).
 The purpose of the EIRI is to reduce the number of children with reading problems through early diagnosis and immediate intervention.
 By screening K-3 students, PGCPS identifies struggling readers and receives incentive funds for intervention.
 All students not meeting the Entry Level benchmark for their grade level must receive intervention services in addition to their regular classroom instruction.

 Virginia Kindergarten Readiness Program (VKRP)